 During my more than fifteen years as a researcher, I’ve studied people’s experiences and lifeworlds, questioned deeply held assumptions, and synthesized insights into evaluations and strategies that inspire services, designs, policies, community engagement, and culture change.
 I specialize in global field research and sensemaking projects.
 The numbers might tell you what people do, I can show you how and why.

 I’ve conducted and supervised over 30 research and development projects in diverse sociocultural and technological settings.
-For example, I’ve facilitated drip irrigation design research with farmers in Africa, consulted on sustainable development projects, studied the cultural and ecological basis of infanticide in Ghana, and observed American physician and patient experiences with digital technologies in the clinic.
+For example, I’ve facilitated drip irrigation design research with farmers in Africa, consulted on sustainable development projects, studied the cultural and ecological basis of infanticide in Ghana, and observed American physician and patient experiences with new technologies in the clinic.

 In addition to executing all aspects of research design, data collection, and analysis, I specialize in:

 •International development, global health, and humanitarian engineering

-•Theoretically grounded, nimble analysis and sensemaking that uncovers patterns and assumptions.
-In this, critical analysis and challenging conventions are central
+•Theoretically grounded, nimble analysis and sensemaking that uncovers patterns and assumptions

 •Cultural psychodynamics and other approaches that capture the implicit and unspoken, people’s perceptions, emotions, and experiences, and what is most at stake in their lives

 •Writing and editing (technical, storytelling, proposal, and ethnographic)